-See the Tags section (p.19) for details on tagging and transporting.
-For additional information on shipping and exporting, see the General Regulations section (p.37).
+Go to the Tags section (p.19) for details on tagging and transporting.
+For additional information on shipping and exporting, go to the General Regulations section (p.37).

 There is a mandatory hunter reporting requirement for all moose licence holders.
-See the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.
+Go to the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.

 Big game, including moose, may only be hunted with a firearm (includes bows).
 When hunting moose, you may only use or carry a firearm of the type (rifle, shotgun, muzzle-loading gun or bow) permitted for hunting moose at that time in that WMU.
+For example, when hunting moose during a bows only season, you may only use and carry a bow.
 Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting moose are found in the General Regulations section (begins on p.28).